jmanuelrosam/portchain/README.md

 ## Env variables

-Create the env file needed o run the project.
+Create the env file needed to run the project.
 You can run this command:
 ```
 > cp .env.sample .env
 ```

 ## Run the project

-* Install all the dependencies using yarn (preferyble) or npm
+* Install all the dependencies using yarn (preferable) or npm

 ```
 > yarn install
 ```

-* Run yarn in dev mode or in preview mode.
+* Run yarn in dev mode or preview mode.
 ** If you want to run the dev mode, you need to use this command:
 ```
 > yarn run dev
 ```
-** To run the preview mode, follow this steps:
+** To run the preview mode, follow these steps:

 ```
 > yarn run build